Instance-dependent uniform tail bounds for empirical processes: Bounding in Orlicz Spaces

-One of the important types of norms that we can consider in our main result are the well-known \emph{Orlicz norms}.
+The purpose of this subsection is to approximate $T_r(f)$ for $f\in \mbb V$, in situations where $\mbb V$ is an \emph{Orlicz space} of \emph{exponential type}.
+Orlicz spaces are one of the important function spaces studied in functional analysis and probability theory.
+These function spaces can be described by their corresponding \emph{Orlicz norm}s.
 For a convex increasing function $\psi\st{} [0, \infty) \to [0, \infty)$ with $\psi(0)=0$ the $\psi$-Orlicz norm of a random variable $Y$ is defined as

 Special cases are the usual $p$-norms for $p\ge 1$, the sub-Gaussian norm, and the sub-exponential norm, respectively, corresponding to $\psi(t) = t^p$, $\psi(t)=e^{t^2}-1$, and $\psi(t) = e^t-1$.
 Other interesting cases are the Bernstein{\textendash}Orlicz norm corresponding to